Unwrapping the true value of veterans

-Civilian employers should welcome veterans to their workforce says Ahmed Al-Nahhas, head of the military team at London-based law firm Bolt Burdon Kemp.
+Transferable skills are for life, not just for Service.
+That’s why civilian employers should welcome veterans to their workforce, says Ahmed Al-Nahhas, head of the military team at London-based law firm Bolt Burdon Kemp.
 Here he explains why …

 As a solicitor representing Service personnel and veterans in claims for personal injury and medical negligence, I am often humbled by the achievements of my clients.
 As an employer, I think that the wealth of skills that Service leavers offer should be widely recognised for the benefits that they can bring to the civilian sector.

 The Armed Forces hone excellent qualities within their recruits, transferable skills that make them excellent leaders, team players and communicators, with a drive to succeed and an ability to meet deadlines.

 Beyond these personal qualities, Service personnel also benefit from a high level of technical competence, having learned their trades during their Service in areas like engineering, catering, IT, administration, project management and communications, to name a few.